Estimation of Parameters for an Archetypal Model of Cardiomyocyte Membrane Potentials: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the UK Engineering and Physical Sciences Research Council [EPSRC grant numbers EP/N014642/1, EP/S030875/1, EP/T017899/1].
 M.H.N.
-Aziz was funded by the Ministry of Higher Education Malaysia and University of Malaya under a SLAB scholarship.
+Aziz was funded by the Ministry of Higher Education Malaysia and Universiti Malaya under a SLAB scholarship.